BrahimLaf/Projet_Docker_Zoho_LAF/README.md

 ### 1. Objectif of project

-The objective of mon project is to use a Busness intelligence solution Zoho Analytics On-Promise via Docker to do the containerization.
+The objective of mon project is to use a Busness intelligence solution Zoho Analytics On-Promise and connecting it at a RDBMS containing a database (Postgres) via Docker to do the containerization.

-Zoho Analytics is a self-service BI and data analytics software that lets you analyze your data, create stunning data visualizations, and discover hidden insights in minutes
+--> Zoho Analytics is a self-service BI and data analytics software that lets you analyze your data, create stunning data visualizations, and discover hidden insights in minutes

-### 2. Explication du docker-compose.yml
+--> PostgreSQL is a powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.

+--> PGAdmin is a web-based Graphical User Interface (GUI) management application used to communicate with Postgres and derivative relational databases on both local and remote servers.

-### 3. Architecture
+### 2. Architecture

 This image represents my architecture that I used for the realization of mon project.
 Indeed, I used Zoho Analytics On-Premose, Postgres and PgAdmin linked via a docker-compose.yml file on a microsoft azure virtual machine.
 I then, using the Zoho Analytics On-premise, visualized the data from I database in Postgres.
 ![image](https://user-images.githubusercontent.com/115103788/212050867-59c8939c-0207-40d8-84ee-541649408861.png)

-### 4. Steps to deploy Zoho Analytics On-Premise, Postgres and pgAdmin
+### 3. Steps to deploy Zoho Analytics On-Premise, Postgres and pgAdmin

-### 4.1 Steps to deploy Postgres and pgAdmin

 ###### Step 1.
 Launch docker compose .yml:
        Sudo docker-compose -f Docker-compose.yml up -d